LeviMelo/sidra-database/README.md

 mypy src
 ```

 Configuration values can be supplied via a simple JSON file (`sidra.config.json`) or environment variables.
 Copy `sidra.config.json.example` to `sidra.config.json` and adjust values as needed.
-The CLI search command will call the configured LM Studio embedding endpoint to embed the query and return enriched metadata for each match.
+The CLI search command embeds the query once (agregados-only vectors) and blends the result with lexical matching so variables, classifications, and categories can surface even without dedicated embeddings.
 Use the `list` subcommand to quickly surface agregados whose municipality coverage exceeds the configured national threshold (`SIDRA_MUNICIPALITY_NATIONAL_THRESHOLD`, default 4000).

+## Hybrid Search Cheatsheet
+- `python -m sidra_database.cli search "esgoto saneamento"` — default hybrid mix of agregados plus lexical matches.
+- `python -m sidra_database.cli search "população urbana" --types variable` — return only variable-level hits discovered via lexical recall.
+- `python -m sidra_database.cli search "Tipo de emissário" --types classification --limit 10` — inspect classification metadata without embeddings.
+- Combine filters such as `--requires-national-munis`, `--min-municipalities 5000`, or `--period-start 2010` to restrict the agregados eligible for lexical expansion.
+- Because only agregados have stored vectors, use `--model` to switch embedding backends for table-level relevance; sub-entities will continue to rely on lexical scoring.

+Each result reports semantic, lexical, and combined scores.
+When the combined score is close to the lexical score, the item entered the ranking via the textual enrichment path.